 - Clay, topsoil, shells, or stones served as the materials in Cahokia mound construction.
 The largest mounds contained a high percentage of clay to hinder water seepage and erosion.

-Of the many structures in the City of the Sun, the most impressive is Monks Mound pyramid.
-The enormous construction was built up in as many as fourteen successive stages between the years 900 and 1100 (Unesco).
+Of the many structures within Cahokia Mounds, the most impressive is Monks Mound pyramid.
+Archaeologists believe that fourteen successive stages of construction took place between the years 900 and 1100 (Unesco).
 Containing over 25 million cubic feet of soil, the mound rises 100 feet into the air and covers 14 acres.
 These staggering figures make the Monks Mound pyramid the largest prehistoric earthen structure north of Mexico.

 Monks Mound is a towering central structure amidst four large plazas in the city.
-A large wooden building surrounded by a palisade sat atop the mound.
+It overlooked the Grand Plaza surrounded by the stockade.
+On the top of the mound, a large wooden building sat surrounded by a protective palisade wall.
 The purpose of the building is uncertain.
 However, because few artifacts related to dwellings existed during excavations, experts believe it may have been a place for the dead or a site of political and religious council.
-Religious ceremonies may have taken place there as well.
-In fact, Monks Mound may have held a central place in the Mississippian cosmos that connected the “Sky Realm” with the “Earth Realm.”
+Additionally, religious ceremonies may have taken place there as well.
+In fact, Monks Mound may have held a central place in the cosmos of Mississippian religion that symbolically connected the “Sky Realm” with the “Earth Realm.”
 Thus, Mississippians would have regarded the site as a highly potent religious and political symbol.
 (Romain).

 It was important for the Mississippians to know when to plant, harvest, and celebrate the solstices and equinoxes.
 Therefore, they had at least five wood henges strewn around the city that served as calendars at various times.
 This allowed them to track the sun and seasons with a high degree of accuracy.
 Circular configurations of wooden posts served as the markers.
 Four equidistant posts marked the solstices and equinoxes, while posts in between tracked the mid-seasons.